 - Only add new addresses and do not update matched addresses.
 This is useful where you do not want to update other non-matching fields such as those that are unchecked or other fields like date from.

-On the second tab, you can determine when to ignore a blank address as well as addressing what to do with shared addresses that are being changed with the import.
+On the second tab, those importing relationships (Individual or Organisation) can also determine what to do with shared addresses that are being changed with the import.
 Please note that the shared address options are only available to those with the paid destinations to import various relationships in Importacular.